ChicagoDev/pxt-arcade/docs/courses/csintro1/intro/makecode-orientation.md

 # Activity: Getting Started with @boardname@

-This activity starts with the basics needed to get started in @boardname@.
+This activity begins with the basics needed to get started in @boardname@.

 The @boardname@ platform is similar to other MakeCode products featuring Minecraft, micro:bit, and [more](https://makecode.com).
 Previous users of @boardname@ (or other block based coding platforms) will see familiar blocks and features.
 If you are new to MakeCode, welcome!